 There are restrictions for n-Tier NVOs by EAServer and Appeon.
-For detailed information, refer to N-Tier PowerBuilder NVOs in Appeon Features Help.
+For detailed information, refer to Section 4.1.1, "N-Tier PowerBuilder NVOs (EAServer + Windows Only)" in Supported PB Features for Appean Web.

 5.1.4 Steps for moving unsupported features or business logic to Appeon Server